 In Maritime Canada, NCAS provides a competency assessment for registered nurses seeking licensure in Nova Scotia, New Brunswick, and/or Prince Edward Island, and licensed practical nurses seeking licensure in Nova Scotia only.

-Once we have received a referral directly from the regulatory college, you will receive an email from NCAS confirming your referral.
-Click here to learn How it Works.
+Once we have received a referral directly from your referring organization, you will receive an email from NCAS to get your assessment started.

 In the meantime, let us tell you more about how the assessment works.